semaphoreci/semaphore/docs/docs/reference/os-ubuntu.md

 ### Utilites

-The following utilites are pre-installed:
+The following utilities are pre-installed:

 - Httpie 3.2.2
 - Curl 7.81.0